-Sounds and the teaching of VIPERS approach to Guided Reading across all key
+We teach reading through a progressive approach to phonics using ‘Essential Letters and Sounds’ (ELS) scheme and the teaching of VIPERS approach to Guided Reading across all key stages.

-Our reading books are colour banded and incorporate a variety of schemes.
+Our reading books are colour banded and incorporate a variety of schemes closely linked to ELS.

-support our vulnerable readers with additional weekly or daily reading with a
+We support our vulnerable readers with additional weekly or daily reading with a named adult.

 We have regular themed days and weeks to inspire and excite our pupils and enable them to learn exceptionally well across the curriculum.